jozef-hudec-27/faceboom/README.md

 6. Visit the app at `http://localhost:3000` in your web browser.

 ## Contributions
-We welcome contributions to Faceboom.
+Contributions are welcome to Faceboom.
 If you have an idea for a new feature or have found a bug, please open an issue in the repository.